With all of the selections out there, how do we define the best sleep tracker?

 - Tracks both users' sleep duration and awake, light, deep, and REM sleep stages

 A sleep tracker with athletes in mind!

-Whether you are a professional athlete or just like to get your daily workout in, your daily zzzz's are important—and you need to make sure you get the best quality sleep that you can in order to push yourself to the limit.
+Whether you are a professional athlete or just like to get your daily workout in, your daily zzzz's are important—and you need to make sure you get the restful sleep that you can in order to push yourself to the limit.

 The Emfit QS was designed with athletes in mind, although it is important to note that anyone who wants to effectively and accurately track their sleep can benefit from this non-wearable sleep tracker.

 This device is another contactless sleep tracker—you place the device's measuring strip on the side of your mattress, and voila, it is ready to go.
-Since it uses ballistocardiography (your heart rate) to monitor and track your sleep patterns, it may be less accurate at times since there are sometimes other factors that affect your heart rate while you sleep.
+Since it uses ballistocardiography (your heart rate) to monitor your sleep patterns throughout the night, it may be less accurate at times since there are sometimes other factors that affect your heart rate while you sleep.

-And, if you want heaps of data, this device may be the way to go—on top of your sleep, it will also measure your breathing, movement while you sleep, heart rate, and deep and REM sleep.
-The data it provides will help you improve your sleep and make sure you get better rest.
+And, if you want heaps of data, this device may be the way to go—on top of your sleep, it will also measure your breathing, movement while you sleep, heart rate, and REM and deep sleep stages.
+The data it provides will help you better understand your sleep and make sure you get better rest.